Caribou photos

 Autumn

-Many photographers favor the latter August and September months because the caribou have a fresh, thick hide in preparation for winter.
+Many photographers favor latter August and September because the caribou have a fresh, thick hide in preparation for winter.
 In addition, their antler velvet begins to shed in late August, and sparring between males begins as the rut season approaches.
 In general, caribou are pretty curious animals.
 If you take your time and approach them very slowly, with long waits between movements, you can get within a reasonable distance to capture good caribou photos.
 This, of course, is especially true in areas lacking hunting pressure.